 Credits: (3 Class) This course introduces theories about the nature and foundations of moral judgments and applications to contemporary moral issues.
 Ethical systems studied in the course will examine specific case studies.
 Upon completion of the course, students should be able to apply various ethical theories to individual moral issues.
+This general studies class fulfills a humanities/fine arts requirement for students enrolled in a degree program.
 Prerequisites: ENG 101.
-Offered Fall and Spring only.
+Offered Fall and Summer only.